davepinch/pinchy.cc/scratchpad.md

 * sodium nitrite
 * swine spraying

-# Questions
+# TODO

-A section to answer questions.
+- A section to answer questions.
+- thousands-of-geniuses-live-and-die-undiscovered - link to people mentioned
+- "Against the assault of laughter nothing can stand." - move to works

 # Topics to add